Hitch Cargo Carrier

 Popular Anti-Rattle Hitch Stabilizer by Towever.

 The good news is that a simple anti-rattle stabilizer can be mounted quickly at home.
 Most designs are made to be mounted while the carrier is already on the hitch.
-However, other designs might require drivers to place the rattle on the hitch first before securing the cargo carrier.
-Regardless of the chosen design, the anti-rattle stabilizer needs to be tightly installed.
+However, other designs might require drivers to first place the rattle on the hitch before securing the cargo carrier.
+Regardless of the chosen design, the anti-rattle stabilizer must be tightly installed.

 Cargo Carrier Bag